Okay guys, buckle up and put those lap bars down, because this is going to be long one! We’re talking about how to plan

 There are a few things to consider when booking park tickets:

-- Consider booking one less park days than days you are at Disney.
+- Consider booking one less park day than days you are at Disney.
 Having a rest day mid-trip can help with your stamina because Disney can take it out of you!
 (In the best way, of course.)
 You can spend the day at the pool, shopping at Disney Springs, or finding activities around your resort (they often have events going on during the day).

 - Think about whether or not you want a park-hopper ticket, which would allow you to go to more than one park per day.
-(COVID-19 Note: Currently, park hopping is available only after 2:00 p.m.
+(Note: Currently, park hopping is available only after 2:00 p.m.
 You must go to your first park first, and then you can hop to a different park.
 Park hopping is also subject to park capacity.)
 If you don’t get a park-hopper ticket at the beginning though, you can easily upgrade it later.

 You should also look into any tickets you want for special events at this point (like After Hours Events).
-The tickets might not be available yet, but mark down on your calendar reminders to check for availability as your trip gets closer.
-COVID-19 Note: Special events outside of park hours are currently unavailable.
+The tickets might not be available yet, but put reminders on your calendar to check for availability as your trip gets closer.